 There are many legal mechanisms for incorporation.
 By far the most popular are: S-Corp, C-Corp, Limited Liability Corporation (LLC), Limited Liability Partnership (LLP) and Personal Corporation (PC).
-Each legal mechanism has its own unique benefits, depending on your situation (which I will discuss at length in future blog articles).
+Each legal mechanism has its own unique benefits, depending on your situation, which we discuss at length in the “Business Formation” category of our blog.

 In general, it’s not a good idea to operate your business as a sole proprietorship or partnership, for two reasons.
 First, you’re not saving as much as you could on taxes.
 Second, you’re exposing your personal assets to legal and financial liability.

 Of all the business leaders I talk to, I find a vast majority (over 90%) haven’t incorporated simply because they “haven’t gotten around to it.”
 This phrase means a lot of different things, depending on who I’m talking to.
 Often, it’s simply because the business leader is struggling to meet payroll and/or fulfill orders, and incorporating seems like nothing more than an administrative burden that is pushed off in favor of the needs of the day.
 Sometimes, I find the business leader hasn’t gotten around to it, because they are avoiding key decisions that would be needed to incorporate.
 Also, I find business leaders who want to incorporate, but have become overwhelmed with the possibilities and have simply put it off because it gives them a headache.